charlottetan/portfolio/README.md

   Wanted to use something other than [Bootstrap](http://getbootstrap.com/) and liked that it focused on semantics and natural language.

-## Learning points
+## Notes

 ### Meteor
-* **Everything is rendered using JavaScript.** Even if your app has only HTML.
-This means that if your user disables JS, you're dead in the water.
-It's also not great for SEO and requires you to use server-side rendering to get around this, which seems *really* unnecessary and over-complicated.
+* **Everything is rendered using JavaScript.** This impacts SEO, and presents some challenges if your visitor disables JS.
+Server side rendering is used to work around this.
-* The templating engine is really cool and easy to pick up.
+* The templating engine is straightforward and easy to use.
-* It has a great ecosystem of plugins.
+* There is a great ecosystem of plugins and community.
-* It *was* really easy to get started.
-* It minifies everything for you!
-Out of the box!
+* The built-in aggregation and minification of CSS and JS files is awesome.
+* Fast reloads?
+Yes, please!

 ### Semantic UI

 * You have to play within the rules.
-CSS conflicts happen really easily otherwise.
+CSS conflicts happen really easily.
-* There is a **huge** number of theming variables which are really helpful for customization.
+* There is a **huge** number of theming variables which is really helpful for customization.
 * The documentation could really use some work.
-It was really confusing and there wasn't enough examples.
+It was confusing and there wasn't enough examples.
 * I really liked the number and wide variety of components that was available.
 * It generates *a lot* of files.
-It can get cumbersome to keep track of what you modified and where, but for all the flexibility, I think it's worth it.
+It can get cumbersome to keep track of what was modified and where, but is worth it for the flexibility it gives.

 ### General
 * Fixed backgrounds can cause your browser to lag because the entire div (or page) gets redrawn when you scroll.
 [Remy Sharp](https://remysharp.com/2013/06/07/insights-into-rendering-performance) provides an elegant solution to this issue.
-* I spend **so** much time designing and trying to get everything to look *just* right.
+* Some background images from [Subtle Patterns](http://subtlepatterns.com/).
+* Design is hard.